"A committed young actor who brings warmth, humour and professionalism to any ensemble, a joy to work with and an asset to any company/production."

 Birmingham School of Acting

 "I gave Alan his first break when he appeared in ‘Journey’s End’ as a raw recruit.
 The word ‘raw’ applied to him both on and off stage!
 That was nearly a decade ago; over the past eight years he’s developed into an outstanding actor with a great voice – perfect radio and voiceover material!
 His stagecraft is outstanding too.
-Nor is Alan a one trick pony, he’s both worked backstage and has directed plays for me.
+Nor is Tom a one trick pony, he’s both worked backstage and has directed plays for me.
 A great guy to have in your team."